The fighters have made weight and all three UFC 261 title fights are ON!

 MMA fans in the UK can watch UFC 261 exclusively through BT Sport.
 There are more options if you live in Australia.
 You can watch UFC 261 through Main Event on Foxtel.
 You can also watch on the UFC website or using its app.
 You can even order using your PlayStation or using the UFC app on your Xbox.

 Need more international viewing options?
-Try a VPN toto access those US, UK or Australian options listed above.
+Try a VPN to change your IP address to access those US, UK or Australian options listed above.

 The schedule is relatively normal for a UFC.
 One thing to note is the early prelims are starting 30 minutes earlier.
 This is a beefy card.